FREQUENTLY ASKED QUESTIONS

 Absolutely.
 We are committed to supporting our residents’ creative experimentation, professional growth, and public engagement with our community by offering free spaces to host events and free marketing of these events to help foster interest and attendance of events.
 In order to best execute these kinds of events, we require residents to submit proposals for consideration by the Program Director at least three weeks in advance of the proposed event.
 The Program Director will evaluate proposals and help residents navigate project developments.

 Yes!
-We love pets & families.
-Artist-Residents are allowed to live with pets and family members following Texas occupancy law and Zocalo Apartment Community Guidelines:
+We love pets & welcome family & friends.
+Artist-Residents are allowed to live with pets, family members, and other chosen individuals following Texas occupancy law and Zócalo Apartment Community Guidelines:

 1-Year Residency: limits occupants to 4 persons & one child under 24 months.